 The project is valuable since the techniques we propose will result in a significant improvement in topic prediction churn in general.
 The creation and characterization of model training algorithms that reduce "noisy" prediction churn is a nascent ML research field with potentially critical impact both to Proofpoint and to any industry which employs ML models at large.

-As a result, it is intended that our work serve as a starting point for our client proof point, a leading global cybersecurity and compliance company, to implement/analyze the methodologies we propose, as well as for other researchers working on or planning to work on prediction churn.
+Our work will serve as a starting point for Proofpoint, a leading global cybersecurity and compliance company, to implement/analyze the methodologies we propose, as well as for other researchers working on or planning to work on prediction churn.

 What similar work has already been done?